Why Do Most Traders Prefer Technical Analysis Over Fundamental Analysis?

-Without question, Jim Rogers is one of the most successful commodity traders of all-time.
-Rogers became extremely wealthy trading commodities primarily during the 1970s and 1980s.
+Without question, Jim Rogers is one of the most successful commodity Betfair Traders of all-time.
+Rogers became extremely wealthy Betfair Trading commodities primarily during the 1970s and 1980s.
 He was featured in Schwager’s Market Wizards book.

-Rogers was completely different from most traders featured in Schwager’s book because he traded purely on fundamental data.
-He made all of his trading decisions based on fundamental analysis.
+Rogers was completely different from most Betfair Traders featured in Schwager’s book because he traded purely on fundamental data.
+He made all of his Betfair Trading decisions based on fundamental analysis.
 Rogers did not believe in technical analysis.
 He firmly believed that technical analysis was completely useless in determining the future price direction of asset prices.
 Rogers is a perfect example of how there is more than one way to successfully trade stocks, commodities, and cryptocurrencies.

-In terms of technical analysis, the vast majority of traders use this approach.
-It certainly seems to be the preferred method among all active traders.
+In terms of technical analysis, the vast majority of Betfair Traders use this approach.
+It certainly seems to be the preferred method among all active Betfair Traders.

-Why do most traders prefer technical analysis?
+Why do most Betfair Traders prefer technical analysis?
 Because it’s much easier to obtain real-time technical indicators versus fundamental data.

-Additionally, most traders believe that all the fundamental data has already been reflected in the price of the technical data.
+Additionally, most Betfair Traders believe that all the fundamental data has already been reflected in the price of the technical data.
 For example, price charts are considered technical analysis.
-The majority of traders are convinced that all fundamental data is reflected in the price charts.
+The majority of Betfair Traders are convinced that all fundamental data is reflected in the price charts.
 Consequently, they believe technical analysis supersedes fundamental analysis.